Are you looking for a place to find stillness and reflection during your week? Or on Sundays?

 On Thursday 9th November, Simon Bubb from the Wellspring Community met up with Jane from our sister community, St Margaret the Queen in Streatham.
 Listen below to hear more about the shared experience of forming and building new monastic communities in South London:

-Since the summer, Peckham Citizens has been meeting in the church hall at St Luke’s, Peckham to discuss and take action on the issue of knife crime in the local area.
+Since the summer 2017, Peckham Citizens has been meeting at St Luke’s, Peckham to discuss and take action on the issue of knife crime in the local area.
 Various members have formed a part of these monthly meetings, including local organisations and parish churches.
-Members from the Wellspring community, such as myself, have also been present, as part of our commitment to be a community that puts loving action and service at the heart of what we do.

 In this the second of two podcasts led by Adam Bucko in dlialogue with the Wellspring Community Peckham, Adam Bucko explores the realities and challenges of using a contemplative approach as the medium of engagement with traumatised homeless youth.
 Adam Bucko is a founder of a new monastic community in New York City and is an Ordinand in training to become an Episcopal Priest.
 This was recorded on Tuesdsy 18th July 2017.